 Breast Cancer Screening

 Let’s face it: no cancer is a good cancer.
 But if you do get cancer, being diagnosed at Stage 0 might be considered a best-case scenario.
-This year, an estimated 252,710 women in the United States will be diagnosed with invasive breast cancer, with 63,410 of those women being diagnosed with "in situ" breast cancer, often referred to as Stage 0.

 In November I began my journey as a Community Patient Navigator here at Roswell Park.
 This position was created through a New York State (NYS) grant with the goal of increasing the number of women in NYS getting screened for breast cancer.
 For most women over 40, the recommended breast cancer screening is a yearly mammogram.